dw-0/kiauh/README.md

 It is meant to help guiding you through a complete fresh install of Klipper and optionally the DWC2 web UI + DWC2-for-Klipper.
 There are also functions for updating your current installations or removing them from your system.

-## First things first: When you decide to use this script, you do it on your own risk!
+## First things first: When you decide to use this script, you use it at your own risk!

 Although i implemented backup-functions for pretty much everything and tested this script extensively with my available (yet limited) hardware before releasing it, it doesn't mean that it will work 100% perfect for everyone out there.
 Please keep that in mind!